Driving through a random street in the suburbs in the foothills of the Dandenongs and we spotted a monster!

 Not only did it smell aniseedy like a wild oyster should, but the stems almost smelled nutty like a birch bolete.

-The feature that caught our eye with the most interest beyond the size of these monsters was the criss-crossed gills on the stipe - a feature used by some mycologists to distinguish Pleurotus australis from other oysters.
+The feature that caught our eye with the most interest beyond the size of these monsters was the criss-crossed gills on the stipe – a feature used by some mycologists to distinguish Pleurotus australis from other oysters.
+However DNA sequencing demonstrated that this is another local ostreatus variant.

 Smell and flavours were beyond superb.
 Easily the best edible I have ever foraged.
 And the clones have gone gangbusters!